 The above situation gives rise to a myriad of problems.
-Physical exhaustion results in a lowered immune system to stress-related, neurological consequences and psychological and emotional malfunctioning.
-You can look at all these ailments as independently existing symptoms of a disease . . . but what if they as all fall under the umbrella of being the immediate result of the compensation for a Lack of Sense of Self?
+Physical exhaustion results in a lowered immune system to stress-related, neurological consequences, and psychological and emotional malfunctioning.
+You can look at all these ailments as independently existing symptoms of a disease . . . but what if they all fall under the umbrella of being the immediate result of the compensation for a Lack of Sense of Self?

 Restoring your sense of Self is all about figuring out how to develop a strong sense of self for life challenges.

 Ask yourself the question: “Why do I do what I do?”

 To gain full benefits of the method you need to be brutally honest with yourself when answering it.
 Investigating what your motives are for what you do, want, or avoid is key and will be highly revealing.

 With a Lack of Sense of Self, these supposedly given facts turn out to be experienced in unhealthy ways–leading to sleep problems and depression.